abhishekarya1/DSA-2k23/ll.md

 - Flattenning of a LL: recur till last and when coming back form pairs and merge sorted sublists like normal

 ---

-- Find pairs with given sum in DLL: same as array two pointer just condition is diff (`while(low != hi && hi -> next ! = low)`)

-- Delete nodes of a DLL: take care of edge cases - deletion of first node, deletion of last node

 - Remove Nodes till next Greater Node - we do it the reverse LL way, and we connect current to next greater and propagate back the greater node between current and greater [link](https://leetcode.com/problems/remove-nodes-from-linked-list/)